ApplicationsOfLanguageModels/course-website-S2025/Lectures/week-3.md

 ---

-## Tutorials to Cover based on post-class feedback
+## Tutorials to cover based on post-class feedback
 - **Fine-tuning with PEFT and Quantization**
 - **PyTorch Model Loading**
 - **LLM API Documentation and Usage**